slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Action cures everything.
 Physical stress avoids need for control.
 Hints:

 - Best antidepressant is knowing we matter to others.
 People do not die from suicide, they die from sadness.
 - Exercise: burn extra calories to diminish the need of control.
 If you are feeling stressed out.. breathe.
 Body language affects your psychology, your mood, and even your hormonal balance.
+People are naturally happier when kept busy.
 - Diet is also relevant: debug your body as much as you can.

-> *"The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison."
--- Ann Wigmore*

 > *"If you want to lift yourself up, lift up someone else."
 -- Booker T. Washington*

-> *"No medicine cures what happiness cannot."
--- Gabriel Garcí­a Márquez*

 > *"Pain is inevitable.
 Suffering is optional."
 -- Haruki Murakami*

+> *"No medicine cures what happiness cannot."
+-- Gabriel Garcí­a Márquez*